jlammens/sfcc-properties-tools/README.md

 ```

 ### Events ###
-You can attach event listeners to the `ResourcePack` class (or instance thereof, depending on your need), to be notified of progress and/or errors encountered during a process.
+You can attach event listeners to the `ResourcePack` class, to be notified of progress and/or errors encountered during a process.

 #### Pack events ####